You’ve probably heard of the term pentesting and wondered what it means. You've probably even had a pentest done and was not quite sure what it was.

 In this post, we're going to tell you what pentesting means and what to look for when choosing a service provider.

 How is Pentesting Different from Vulnerability Assessment?

-Furthermore, often times vulnerability assessment tools produce ratings called severity ratings that are generic and baseline industry information without taking into a context your assets and the business impact that could happen if those assets were on under attack
+Vulnerability assessment tools produce severity ratings that are generic and baseline industry information without taking into a context your assets and the business impact that could happen if those assets were on under attack.

 The Three Types of Pentesting

 - Black box

 - Gray box

 Black box is when the pentester has no knowledge of the information, essentially they are presented with a black box, and they are asked to identify the security problems, and to try to exploit it.

 White box is where the pentester is given all the knowledge about the system, including internal design and access so that they can fully understand the blueprint and really dig deep and identify all the security issues.